-Hypotheses: Usually the theorem we are trying to prove is of the form $P_1 \wedge \cdots \wedge P_n \Rightarrow Q$.
+Hypotheses: Usually the theorem we are trying to prove is of the form

+$$P_1 \wedge \ldots \wedge P_n \Rightarrow Q.$$

 The P_i 's are the hypotheses of the theorem.
 We can assume that the hypotheses are true, because if one of the P_i 's is false, then the implication is automatically true.

 Known results: In addition to any stated hypotheses, it is always valid in a proof to write down a theorem that has already been established, or an unstated hypothesis (which is usually understood from context).
 In an introductory course such as this, it is sometimes difficult to decide what you can assume and what you must prove.
-This should become clearer as we go.
+Hopefully, the ground rules will become clear as we go.